top of page

 Improvisation is important during an interview as you simply cannot anticipate a tricky and at times very direct or even unfair question at an interview unless you know the interviewer well.

-Practice improvisation while training for interviews with a friend or relative.
+Practise improvisation while training for interviews with a friend or relative.
 Or better, give me a call if you need coaching for interviews.

 Ready for the toughest interview questions?